-A vegan diet can help with weight loss, since it offers so many delicious, healthful, and low-calorie choices.
+A vegan diet can help with weight loss, since it offers so many delicious, healthy, and low-calorie choices.

-Becoming vegan eliminates many of the most calorically dense and unhealthful foods that people commonly eat: hamburgers, fried chicken, ice cream, and so forth.
+Becoming vegan eliminates many of the most calorically dense and unhealthy foods that people commonly eat: hamburgers, fried chicken, ice cream, and so forth.
 It’s therefore not surprising that obesity rates among vegans are far lower than among the general population.
-So, if you’re looking to shed extra pounds, a well-planned vegan diet can make enormous sense.

-What’s more, if your desire to lose weight is connected to health conditions like diabetes or heart disease, a vegan diet may help you on these fronts as well.
-Type 2 diabetes often improves as a person eliminates excess body weight.
-And since a vegan diet tends to contain much less saturated fat than does a typical omnivorous diet, going vegan can be a great choice for people suffering from heart disease.
+What’s more, if you’re also trying to improve your health while losing weight, a vegan diet can help on that front too.
+Type 2 diabetes often goes into remission as a person sheds excess body weight.
+And since a vegan diet tends to contain much less saturated fat than does a typical omnivorous diet, going vegan can be a great choice for people at risk of heart disease.

 Low-Calorie Vegan Foods